Domesticated (play)

 Domesticated is a 2013 comic-drama play from Bruce Norris.
 The play follows politician Bill Pulvar and his wife Judy as they navigate a sex scandal.

 Production history

 The play was commissioned by the Lincoln Center.

 Premiere

 The play debuted in New York at the Mitzi Newhouse Theater, directed by Anna D. Shapiro.
-It starred Jeff Goldblum as Bill, opposite Laurie Metcalfe as Judy.
-Critics praised the performances of Goldblum and Metcalfe, as well as the direction and staging of the play.
-The following year, the show was nominated for two Lucille Lortel Awards recognising Norris for Outstanding Play and Metcalfe for Outstanding Lead Actress in a Play.
-The play also received three 2014 Drama Desk Awards, including Outstanding Play, and Outstanding Actress in a Play (for Metcalfe), and Outstanding Director of a Play (for Shapiro).
+It starred Jeff Goldblum as Bill, opposite Laurie Metcalf as Judy.
+Critics praised the performances of Goldblum and Metcalf, as well as the direction and staging of the play.
+The following year, the show was nominated for two Lucille Lortel Awards recognising Norris for Outstanding Play and Metcalf for Outstanding Lead Actress in a Play.
+The play also received three 2014 Drama Desk Awards, including Outstanding Play, and Outstanding Actress in a Play (for Metcalf), and Outstanding Director of a Play (for Shapiro).

 Steppenwolfe Theatre Company

 The play opened in Chicago in 2015, performed by the Steppenwolf Theatre Company, and directed by Norris, the author.